Adobe-Marketing-Cloud/rest-api-browser/java-api-proxy/README.md

 Once startup completes, add `/content/dam` to the allowed scopes of the [OAuth Resource Server][resource-server].

+Also [Adobe Granite OAuth Server Authentication Handler][oauth-login-module] needs to be configured.
+In AEM 6.1 its rank collides with another LoginModule.
+Setting the rank to 1100 works.

 Then the Oauth API Proxy application needs to be registered with AEM.
 This is achieved by [creating a new OAuth client][oauth-clients].
 Enter the Client ID `OAuth API Proxy` and the redirect URL `http://localhost:9000/api/oauth/callback`.